abarnert/byteplay/README.md

 Byteplay is pretty reliable - Python's complete test suite continues to pass after you use byteplay to disassemble all the code in the standard library and assemble it again!

+Well, that's with 2.5.
+With 2.6+, various things don't work right inside certain combinations of try and with statements.
+For 2.x, only continue seems to be affected, and there's a hacky fix for that.
+For 3.x, there are additional problems with continue, again hackily fixed, and also for yield from, and possibly other things.
+At present, you can't even reassemble the entire stdlib (although it's pretty close).